Tsvetoslav88/PieShop/README.md

 ## Tools
 The following tools are needed in order to run the application:
-- [https://git-scm.com/downloads](Git): For managing source code
+- [Git](https://git-scm.com/downloads): For managing source code
-- [https://code.visualstudio.com/](Visual Studio Code): A source code editor
+- [Visual Studio Code](https://code.visualstudio.com/): A source code editor
-- [https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer](Live Server): A simple web server utility for Visual Studio Code.
+- [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): A simple web server utility for Visual Studio Code.
 Out of the box in VS